Asura-Lord/Sujan/README.md

 ---

 ## 🔐 Responsible / Ethical Statement
-Everything here is for education, labs, and authorized tests only.
+Everything here is for **education, labs, and authorized tests only**.
 I do **not** perform unauthorized attacks.
-If you find something in my public work that looks insecure, file an issue — let's fix it together.
+If you find something insecure in my public work, file an issue — let's fix it together.

 ---